Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Generic sets of characters

-\begin{definition} Let $G$ be a semiabelian variety over a finite field~$k$, and let~$\ell$ be a prime different from the characteristic of~$k$. \begin{enumerate} \item A subset $S\subset \Pi(G)(\Qlb)$ is a \emph{translate of an algebraic cotorus} (abbreviated \emph{\tac}) if there exists a surjective morphism of semiabelian varieties $\pi\colon G_{\bar k}\to G'_{\bar k}$, with non-trivial connected kernel, and a character $\chi_0\in \Pi(G)(\Qlb)$ such that

-We then say that~$S$ is \emph{defined by the quotient $G_{\bar{k}}\to G'_{\bar{k}}$ and the character~$\chi_0$}, and we say that $S$ \emph{has dimension~$\dim(G'_{\bar{k}})$}.
+\begin{definition} Let $G$ be a semiabelian variety over a finite field~$k$, and let~$\ell$ be a prime different from the characteristic of~$k$. \begin{enumerate} \item A subset $S\subset \Pi(G)(\Qlb)$ is a \emph{translate of an algebraic cotorus} (abbreviated \emph{\tac}) if there exists a surjective morphism $\pi\colon G_{\bar k}\to G'$ of semiabelian varieties over $\bar{k}$, with non-trivial \emph{connected} kernel, and a character $\chi_0\in \Pi(G)(\Qlb)$ such that We then say that~$S$ is \emph{defined by the quotient $G_{\bar{k}}\to G'$ and the character~$\chi_0$}, and that $S$ \emph{has dimension~$\dim(G'_{\bar{k}})$}.
 The kernel of~$\pi$ is also called the \emph{kernel of the~\tac}.
-If the quotient morphism is defined over a finite extension $k'$ of $k$, then we say that $S$ is a \tac\ of $G_{k'}$.
+If $G'$ and $\pi$ are defined over a finite extension $k'$ of $k$, then we say that $S$ is a \tac\ of~$G_{k'}$.